You’ve tried everything to change your defiant child’s behavior – yelling, time-outs, privilege removal, and grounding, but nothing works.

 Without a close relationship, your explanation will likely be met with, “I don’t care.”

 Set clear expectations and reward your child with positive attention when they behave appropriately to teach them good behavior.

-Parents can teach their children to meet expectations by focusing on positive behavior while ignoring bad behavior (that is not harmful).
+Parents can teach their children to meet expectations by focusing on positive behaviors while ignoring bad ones (that are not harmful).

 Similar to reasoning, this parenting strategy may not work if you already have an ongoing pattern of conflict with your child.

-Having a positive relationship first will make this step work better.
+It’s a good idea to work on building a positive relationship first, which will make this step work better.

 Mutual Trust and Respect for Strong Relationship

 Trust and Respect are paramount in building strong relationships with teenagers5.